Johannes Müller Stosch

 Director, BCCM + Orchestra Director

 German-born conductor Johannes Müller Stosch serves as Director of the Bob Cole Conservatory of Music and oversees the Orchestral Studies Division at California State University, Long Beach.
 He leads the conservatory comprised of 26 tenure-track faculty, 80 adjunct instructors, 12 staff, and 600 students.
-Important initiatives of his work are a renewed emphasis on community engagement, collaboration with partners in the arts and campus communities, an entrepreneurial initiative to enhance the conservatory’s curriculum and growth of the conservatory’s national recognition through sustained excellence.
-Dr. Stosch was chosen to be part of the President’s and Provosts’ Leadership Fellow’s Team and the CSULB Data Fellows Initiatives.
+Important initiatives of his work are a renewed emphasis on community engagement, collaboration with partners in the arts and campus communities, an entrepreneurial initiative to enhance the conservatory’s curriculum, and growth of the conservatory’s national recognition through sustained excellence.
+Dr. Stosch was chosen to be part of the President’s and Provosts’ Leadership Fellows and the CSULB Data Fellows Initiatives.
 In the summer of 2018, he attended Harvard University and earned the Management Development Program certification.

 As conductor of the Bob Cole Conservatory Symphony, he grew the orchestra to one of largest and finest in Southern California.
 In 2017 the Bob Cole Conservatory Symphony played in Germany and the Czech Republic for sold-out audiences and toured in South Korea in 2013.
 Praised as possessing "stylistic, charismatic, expressive and expert" leadership, Stosch also serves as Music Director and Conductor of Holland Symphony Orchestra in Michigan.
 During his tenure, Holland Symphony has seen unprecedented growth in size and quality of performances, as well as record numbers of season subscriptions.
 During a challenging climate for most arts organizations, Holland Symphony enlarged its already sold-out season.
 He was instrumental in establishing the Young American Composers Competition in an attempt to assist young composers gain wider recognition.
 In 2019 Stosch was named the new Music Director and Conductor of the Orange County Youth Symphony, celebrating their 50th anniversary as the oldest and one of the largest and most prestigious youth orchestras in California.